stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 ### Create PipelineRun Resource

-Let's walks you through creating a Tekton `PipelineRun` using a `Pipeline-as-Code` approach.
-Create a `.tekton` folder and place in the `pipelineRun` for your source code repository as `main.yaml`.
+Let's walk you through creating a Tekton `PipelineRun` using a `Pipeline-as-Code` approach.
+Create a `.tekton` folder and place it in the `pipelineRun` for your source code repository as `main.yaml`.
 This enables you to define and manage your pipelines along with your application code, promoting better code-pipeline integration and version control.

 Since the `.tekton` folder containing your `pipelineRun` definition is part of your source code repository, you want to avoid including sensitive authentication information directly in the repository.
 Storing them as a secret allows you to version control your pipeline definition without exposing sensitive data.